davidpagnon/Sports2D/README.md

 ### Too slow for you?

 **Quick fixes:**
-- Use `--multiperson false`: Can be used if one single person is present in the video.
+- Use `--multi_person false`: Can be used if one single person is present in the video.
 Otherwise, persons' IDs may be mixed up.
 - Use `--mode lightweight`: Will use a lighter version of RTMPose, which is faster but less accurate.
 - Use `--det_frequency 50`: Will detect poses only every 50 frames, and track keypoints inbetween, which is faster.